Bereavement in Judaism: Chevra kadisha

 The chevra kadisha (חברה קדישא "sacred society") is a Jewish burial society usually consisting of volunteers, men and women, who prepare the deceased for proper Jewish burial.
 Their job is to ensure that the body of the deceased is shown proper respect, ritually cleansed, and shrouded.
+Their work is traditionally understood as an expression of chesed shel emet (Hebrew: חֶסֶד שֶׁל אֱמֶת, "true kindness"), a term used in Jewish tradition to describe acts of kindness performed for the deceased, who cannot repay or acknowledge them.
+Classical rabbinic sources regard care for the dead as the purest form of gemilut chasadim (acts of loving-kindness), emphasizing the dignity (kavod hamet) owed to every person in death.
+As part of this obligation, the chevra kadisha carries out burial preparations with discretion, simplicity, and equality, reflecting the communal responsibility to honor the deceased and support the bereaved.

 Many local chevra kadishas in urban areas are affiliated with local synagogues, and they often own their own burial plots in various local cemeteries.
 Some Jews pay an annual token membership fee to the chevra kadisha of their choice, so that when the time comes, the society will not only attend to the body of the deceased as befits Jewish law, but will also ensure burial in a plot that it controls at an appropriate nearby Jewish cemetery.

 If no gravediggers are available, then it is additionally the function of the male society members to ensure that graves are dug.
 In Israel, members of chevra kadishas consider it an honor not only to prepare the body for burial but also to dig the grave for a fellow Jew's body, particularly if the deceased was known to be a righteous person.

 Many burial societies hold one or two annual fast days, especially the 7th day of Adar, Yartzeit of Moshe Rabbeinu (Moses), and organize regular study sessions to remain up to date with the relevant articles of Jewish law.
 In addition, most burial societies also support families during the shiva (traditional week of mourning) by arranging prayer services, preparing meals, and providing other services for the mourners.